-This Department of Energy (DOE) Integrated Safety Management System (ISMS) Guide is approved for use by the Office of Environment, Safety and Health (EH) and is available for use by all DOE components and their contractors.
+This Department of Energy (DOE) Integrated Safety Management System (ISMS) Guide is approved for use by the Office of Environment, Safety and Health (EH) and the National Nuclear Security Administration (NNSA).
+This Guide is available for use by all DOE components and their contractors.
 This Guide is a consensus document coordinated by EH and prepared under the direction of the DOE Safety Management Implementation Team (SMIT).
-This revision addresses feedback received as a result of the 6-month trial implementation period following the release and use of Revision 0.
-Although revisions have been made throughout the document, Chapter III, ISMS Development, Implementation, Review, and Approval, and Appendix E, ISMS Evaluation Guidance, have been substantially revised based on experience and feedback.
-Additionally, Section, I.3, Tailoring the ISMS, and Appendix C have been removed.

-This Guide provides guidance for addressing the requirements of the following:
+This Guide provides guidance for addressing the following requirements:

-- DOE P 450.4, SAFETY MANAGEMENT SYSTEM POLICY; - DOE P 450.5, LINE ENVIRONMENT, SAFETY AND HEALTH OVERSIGHT; - DOE P 450.6, SECRETARIAL POLICY STATEMENT, ENVIRONMENT, SAFETY AND HEALTH; - DOE P 411.1, SAFETY MANAGEMENT FUNCTIONS, RESPONSIBILITIES, AND AUTHORITIES POLICY; and - Department of Energy Acquisition Regulation (DEAR) clauses promulgated in 48 Code of Federal Regulations (CFR) 970.5204-2, 48 CFR 970.5204-78, and 48 CFR 970.1001.
+- DOE P 450.4, SAFETY MANAGEMENT SYSTEM POLICY; - DOE P 450.5, LINE ENVIRONMENT, SAFETY AND HEALTH OVERSIGHT; - DOE P 450.6, SECRETARIAL POLICY STATEMENT, ENVIRONMENT, SAFETY AND HEALTH; - DOE P 411.1, SAFETY MANAGEMENT FUNCTIONS, RESPONSIBILITIES, AND AUTHORITIES POLICY; and - Department of Energy Acquisition Regulation (DEAR) clauses promulgated in 48 Code of Federal Regulations (CFR) 970.5223-1, 48 CFR 970.5204-2, and 48 CFR 970.1100-1.